janny801/automate-PT-tracker-with-google-appscript-test/README.md

 4. **Modify the following variables in the script**:
 ![After Linking Google Form with Google Sheet, Use the Name of the tab you have Created](images/afterlinkusethisname.png)
    - `sourceSheet`: The name of the sheet containing form responses.
-    **This is the name of the sheet for the corresponding Google Form**
+      - In the case of the given code 'sourceSheet' is set to "eventa" **This is the name of the sheet for the corresponding Google Form**
    - `eventName`: The name of the event (used to track attendance).
         **This is what is shown up on the 'main' Google Sheet**